microsoft/pyright/docs/comments.md

 self._target = 3 # type: Union[int, str]
 ```

+Future versions of Python will likely deprecate support for type annotation comments.
+The “reportTypeCommentUsage” diagnostic will report usage of such comments so they can be replaced with inline type annotations.

 ## File-level Type Controls
 Strict type checking, where most supported type-checking switches generate errors, can be enabled for a file through the use of a special comment.
 Typically this comment is placed at or near the top of a code file on its own line.